-This is a story about depression.
+This is a story about insomnia and depression.
 And how I’ve journeyed through it.
 Please don’t turn away.
 I want you to read it.

 My son was born in January 2007.
 I had read all the books and had done my preparation but I truly had no clue how one little person could change your life so much.

 I was a full-time hard-working stay-up-late-and-get-it-done kind of person.
 You could always reach me by phone or email (this was before Twitter was around).
 I never said no. And then everything came to screeching halt.

 My son was born and although I knew he was an incredible miracle, I didn’t feel instantly bonded to him.
 I just didn’t feel like a mom.
 It was a bit surreal and I was hoping that after I recovered from my C-section and returned to the comforts of home, everything would feel like bliss.

 We got home and everything just felt different.
 It was clear to me that nothing would ever be the same again.
 Part of me, almost right away, just wanted to go back to the way things were.
 Why had I complicated such a good life?

 My husband made a wonderful celebratory dinner the night we came home.
 My mother was there and we sat around trying to eat steaks off the grill.
 I remember my son crying as soon as I sat down, something that every mother knows just seem to happen at every mealtime.
 I felt stressed.
 I wanted to eat.
 I wanted to relax and this baby was interrupting that.

 I sat at the table finally for dinner and felt like the odd man out.
 Felt so different than my mom and husband.
 There was a new baby to be happy about.
 But my life was completely different.